Last updated: 18.11 Weds 6 May 2020

 In line with the government's advice to avoid non-essential travel, we are moving as many elements of our programme as possible online for the foreseeable future and looking at ways to provide additional remote support for organisations.

-We are contacting organisations we have commissioned in the past, offering support and guidance to bring work that they have already filmed back online.
+We have contacted commissioned organisations, offering support and guidance to bring work that they have already filmed back online.
 We are also working with existing partners and new organisations to see how we can enable more of this work to be created, published online and promoted to audiences while they are unable to attend cultural venues.

-We are moving our workshops programme to a series of free online webinars.
+We have moved our workshops programme to a series of free online webinars.
 You can book these as they become available.

-We will be keeping the timelines for our commissioning open calls and other decision-making processes the same for the time being.
-This is to ensure that there are no undue delays to the flow of funds to organisations we support.
-If you think you might struggle to meet an existing deadline for a new application to one of our programmes, or to meet a delivery milestone for an existing project in progress, please email firstname.lastname@example.org or phone 0121 663 1488.
+For those making applications to our Low-Cost R&D Commissioning round, we have extended the timelines.
+This round will now close at 12 midday on 7 May 2020.
+If you think you might struggle to meet a delivery milestone for an existing project in progress, please email email@example.com or phone 0121 663 1488.
 We can then discuss options to help meet your needs.
 We can also discuss alternative digital approaches to planned projects that might no longer be feasible because of the impact of Coronavirus.